Newborn baby dies after parents killed in hit-and-run on way to NY hospital

 NEW YORK A newborn baby delivered by emergency surgery after his parents were killed in a hit-and-run car accident on their way to the hospital has died, a New York police spokesman said on Monday.

-The baby boy succumbed to his injuries overnight at New York's Bellevue Hospital, the spokesman said.
+The baby boy died from injuries overnight at New York's Bellevue Hospital, the spokesman said.

 Family friends told local media that Raizy Glauber was about six months pregnant and had wanted to go to the hospital because she was not feeling well.

 Abraham said the newborn weighed only three pounds.
-He was delivered by cesarean section at Bellevue Hospital, where his mother had been pronounced dead on arrival, police said.
+He was delivered by cesarean section.

-"Had it not been for this coward who caused this accident and ran off, the baby would have been in the mother's womb and lived," he said.

-He called on prosecutors to charge the hit-and-run driver with a triple homicide.
+A funeral for the baby's parents was held on Sunday in Brooklyn, where mourners overflowed the synagogue and poured onto the surrounding streets.
+Pallbearers carried the pair of caskets, draped in black velvet.

+"First, it's like you are hit in the gut," said Abraham.
+"Now you are hit in the face."

-Witnesses reported the BMW was traveling at high speed and the taxi was at a stop sign, police said.
+Witnesses reported the BMW traveling at a high rate of speed, and the taxi was at a stop sign, police said.

-A police spokesman made no mention of earlier reports that a female passenger in the BMW also fled the scene.

 The taxi driver was treated at a local hospital and released.